Xilinx/Vitis-AI/docsrc/source/index.rst

 Vitis AI is composed of the following key components:

 * **DPUs** - Configurable computation engines optimized for convolution neural networks.
-Efficient and scalable IP cores that can be customized to meet the needs of many different applications and devices
+Efficient and scalable IP cores that can be customized to meet the needs of many different applications and devices.
-* **Model Zoo**  - A comprehensive set of pre-trained and pre-optimized models that are ready to deploy on Xilinx devices
+* **Model Zoo**  - A comprehensive set of pre-trained and pre-optimized models that are ready to deploy on Xilinx devices.
-* **Model Inspector**  - A tool and methodology through which developers can verify model architecture support
+* **Model Inspector**  - A tool and methodology through which developers can verify model architecture support.
-* **Optimizer** - An optional, commercially licensed tool that enables users to prune a model by up to 90%
+* **Optimizer** - An optional, commercially licensed tool that enables users to prune a model by up to 90%.
-* **Quantizer** - A powerful quantizer that supports model quantization, calibration, and fine tuning
+* **Quantizer** - A powerful quantizer that supports model quantization, calibration, and fine tuning.
-* **Compiler** - Compiles the quantized model for execution on the target DPU accelerator
+* **Compiler** - Compiles the quantized model for execution on the target DPU accelerator.
-* **Runtime (VART)** - An inference runtime for Embedded applications
+* **Runtime (VART)** - An inference runtime for Embedded applications.
-* **Profiler** - Performs an in-depth analysis of the efficiency and utilization of AI inference implementations on the DPU
+* **Profiler** - Performs an in-depth analysis of the efficiency and utilization of AI inference implementations on the DPU.
-* **Library** - Offers high-level C++ APIs for AI applications for embedded and data center use-cases
+* **Library** - Offers high-level C++ APIs for AI applications for embedded and data center use-cases.

 .. toctree::